elevio/kb-events/README.md

 ## Example

 To see this in action there is an example.

-In that directory install the dependencies by running `npm i`.

 You can see the example of the usage in `example/src/index.ts`.
+To see it running locally, follow the below instructions:

+In the root directory:

+- Run `npm run build`

+In the `example` directory:

+- Run `npm i` to install dependencies
+- Run `npm run build` to build the example
-To build that example run `npm run build` and then to startup a server to see it running run `npm run server`, then you can open a web browser at http://localhost:8000, if you open the console you will see the output of the events in the terminal.
+- Run `npm run server` to start up a server
+- Open a web browser at http://localhost:8000.
+If you open the console you will see the output of the events in the terminal.

-If you would like to actually send some events for testing you can switch `debugMode` off in `example/src/index.ts` and also set the correct companyUid.
+If you would like to actually send some events for testing you can set `debugMode` to `false` in `example/src/index.ts` and also set the correct companyUid.

 ## Usage